quarkymatter/solar_pi/README.md

 ## Getting Started

-Copy solar_pi extracted zip to the Pi using ssh:
+Download solar_pi zip to your computer, then copy the extracted zip to the Raspberry Pi using:

 ```bash